bunnyhero/MarkdownEditingOnly/README.md

 * Sublime Text has a _Distraction Free_ mode which is great with Markdown writing.
 Key binding for it: <kbd>Shift</kbd> <kbd>F11</kbd> on Windows/Linux, <kbd>⌘</kbd> <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>F</kbd> on Mac OS X.

-* If you install [FullScreenStatus][] plugin, MarkdownEditing will provide an extra functionality for Distraction Free mode.
+* If you install [FullScreenStatus][] plugin, MarkdownEditingOnly will provide an extra functionality for Distraction Free mode.
 When you switch to Distraction Free mode, your current line will always be vertically centered as you edit.
 You can enable this functionality for normal mode, too, via settings.

 * If you work with Markdown tables too often, you may want to have a look at another plugin named [TableEditor][].
 It brings huge improvements for table editing.
 Several table formats are supported.